Last Updated on January 10, 2023

 One method is to use a 55 gallon barrel and install a nipple drinker on it.
 You can also install nipple drinkers all the way around it so more than one pig can drink at once.

-Check out this article on How to Make an Automatic Pig Waterer to learn more.
+Check out my article on How to Make an Automatic Pig Waterer to learn more.

 Another option is to use a 275 gallon tote.
 You can install adapters on it that will allow you to connect a nipple drinker to it as well.

-Check out this article on How to Make a Portable Pig Waterer From a 275 Gallon Tote to learn more.
+Check out my article on How to Make a Portable Pig Waterer From a 275 Gallon Tote to learn more.

 What type of pig shelter do I need?